jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client is upset.
 The pickup in San Francisco is in Pacific time zone, and 8:30 AM is after the 9:00 AM pickup in Dallas.
 But sorting the Wall-Clock time only knows the Wall-Clock time for comparison.

 Gort has a solution, allow the server to convert the location time to a local server time.
 If all times are expressed as a local server time, then the comparison works.

 | Pickup time | Location | Server Time|
 |--|--|--|
 | October 31, 8:00 AM| Chicago, IL | October 31, 9:00 AM|
 | October 31, 9:00 AM| Dallas, TX | October 31, 10:00 AM|
 | October 31, 8:30 AM| San Francisco, CA | October 31, 11:30 AM|

+Don't forget, the Server Time is also a Wall-Clock Time and thus not really a UTC Time value, i.e. a milliseconds after the epoch.

 This seems to work... at first.